jonfriese/job_search/README.md

 -Craigslist*

 *Craigslist blocks requests from EC2 so Craigslist results will not be yielded from the Heroku app, as of right now.
+EDIT: It just started working, so we'll see.
+It might work and it might not.